ewan-klein/dataliteracy/data_literacy_bos.md

 ### Target audience and expected demand

+The approach adopted by the course embodies important components of the Smart Data Hack, which is now being run for the third time.
+Over the course of the last three years, the Smart Data Hack has proved to be enormously popular amongst Informatics students and is also increasing its reach to other Schools, including Biology, Business, Engineering, ECA, Maths, Physics, PPL and SPS.
+On this basis, there is reason to believe that the course will appeal widely to students across the University.

+It is also worth noting that the proposed course aligns well with the priorities of student-led initiatives such as [Edinburgh2020](http://edinburgh2020.org) and the [Buchanan Institute](http://buchananinst.org).

 ### Relation to existing curriculum

+The course would be optional for Informatics 1, but like the core courses, would contribute to the broad base of learning which is deepened and extended through the following three years of Informatics degrees.

+### Resources

+In order to fulfil the interdisciplinary goals of the course, around 50% of the teaching effort should come from outside the School of Informatics.

+We will bid for this course to be supported as a case study / pilot for the *Emerging Vision for Learning and Teaching*.
+We cannot pretend to be able to foresee how cross-School resourcing will be found on a sustainable basis, but believe that in this period of radical change in the University's approach to the curriculum, it is sensible to adopt an approach of rapid prototyping and iterative development in order support innovation in teaching and learning.

 This proposal follows on from a pilot in the Masters-level Design for Informatics course last semester that implemented key ideas from the